Envisioning a user-centric future...

 "companion" device (tablet, phone, or laptop).

-issued in 2011-13, and six more in 2014.
-Additional patents on a wide range of advanced
+issued, and additional patents are pending on a wide range of advanced

 and the Social Web and Semantic Web